 Impress has started as a project on Kickstarter, initiated by Aly and Beth Khalifa, the founders of Impress.
 After three years of development, they published their project on Kickstarter, and they had no problem reaching their goal to get 50000$ to start the production.
-In fact they they got almost three times the money they needed, being backed by almost 2500 people.
-This, right of the bat showed that the brewer was going to be a great success, and indeed it was.
+In fact, they got almost three times the money they needed, being backed by almost 2500 people.
+This, right of the bat, showed that the brewer was going to be a great success, and indeed it was.

 Impress Coffee Brewer – Presse by Bobble

 Impress coffee brewer is a reliable device, it can take a few serious drops without any dents.
 The special design of the brewing chamber makes the Impress a coffee maker that never misses.

 You can buy one of these portable brewers on Amazon, it has great reviews, click on the picture to buy it, or only to read the reviews.

 Impress is designed as a portable brewer, and mug.
 So you can brew your morning cup, leave it in the brewer, and drink from it in your way to work, and then make another cup at work with it.

 It works similarly to a French press and Aeropress, but it is different than both of them.
 What the three devices have in common is the steeping method.
 You put your ground coffee on the bottom of the beaker, pour hot water, let it steep, and then separate the grinds from the liquid.
 While the process of making coffee is very similar, there are considerable differences in the taste, the convenience, and functionality.
 It is often looked at as just another stainless steel French press.